Berliet: Second World War and aftermath

 Regular passenger car production ceased in 1939 and after World War II, the company produced trucks only, with buses added to the range later.
 However, more than 20 brand-new sedans were in the factory when the Germans requisitioned it in June 1940, and these were immediately put into service.
 After the liberation, from late 1944 to early 1945, about 50 sedans were assembled from parts on hand, and in 1946, the last 15 sedans were completed by the Geneva agents.
-The company was given back to the family in 1949, but to Marius Berliet's son Paul as following the founder's death earlier that year.
+The company was given back to the family in 1949, but to Marius Berliet's son Paul following the founder's death earlier that year.
 The Berliet GLR truck became the first new post-war product.

 In his 1975 book, Vichy France: old guard and new order: 1940-1944, Robert Paxton contrasted the fate of the Berliet truck factory in Lyon, which remained in Marius Berliet's family possession, despite his having manufactured 2,330 trucks for the Germans. — and the fate of Louis Renault's factories, which had also been seized — suggesting that the Renault factory might have been returned to Louis Renault and his family, had he lived longer.
 Marius Berliet, who died in 1949, had however "stubbornly refused to recognize legal actions against him after the war."
 As it happened, Renault's were the only factories permanently seized by the French government.

+After a small start with diesel engines in 1931, Berliet (and their customers) gradually abandoned petrol engines.
+In 1963, only 234 of the 15,325 Berliet vehicles built still received petrol engines.